|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Employer A must make a corrective distribution to Bob to correct the vesting mistake.
 Employer A should credit Bob with an additional 20% of the account balance of $5,000, or $1,000, plus any additional earnings from the date of the original distribution to the date of the corrective distribution.

 The example illustrates an operational problem, because Employer A didn't follow the plan terms by improperly vesting Bob’s account.
 If the other eligibility requirements of SCP are satisfied, Employer A may use SCP to correct the mistake.

 - Practices and procedures must be in place.

 - If the mistakes are significant in the aggregate:

-- Employer A needs to make corrective distribution by December 31, 2014.
+- Employer A needs to make corrective contribution to the plan and have the Plan make a distribution to Bob by December 31, 2021.

-- If the mistakes are insignificant in the aggregate, Employer A can make a corrective distribution beyond the two-year correction period for significant errors.
+- If the mistakes are insignificant in the aggregate, Employer A can take corrective actions to fix the mistake beyond the two-year correction period for significant errors.
 Whether a mistake is insignificant depends on all facts and circumstances.